CompuCell3D/CompuCell3DDevelopersManual/docs/potts.rst

     };

 This is a very simple base class that defines only one function called ``step``.
-More important is the question where and why we need this function.
-Steppers are called at the very end of the pixel copy attempt *i.e.* after all energy function calculation and if pixel copy was accpted after modifying ``cellField``.
+More important is the question where and **why** we need this function.
+Steppers are called at the very end of the pixel copy attempt *i.e.* after all energy function calculation and if pixel copy was accepted after modifying ``cellField``.
 Steppers are called always regardless whether pixel copy was accepted or not.
 A canonical example of the ``Stepper`` object is ``VolumeTracker`` declared and defined in ``plugins/VolumeTracker/VolumeTrackerPlugin.h`` and ``plugins/VolumeTracker/VolumeTrackerPlugin.cpp``. ``VolumeTracker`` plugin tracks volume of each cell and ensures that